Last Updated on

 In 2017, 17,490 drug offences were reported in Portugal.
 The majority of those offences were linked to illegal cannabis use and distribution.

 Portugal legalised medical cannabis in 2018, but the law came into effect 6 months later, in January 2019.
-According to Portugal’s new legislation, a governmental agency called Infarmed is responsible for evaluating, authorising, regulating and supervising all things regarding medical cannabis.
+According to Portugal’s new legislation, a governmental agency called Infarmed is responsible for evaluating, authorising, regulating and supervising all things regarding the medical use of cannabis.

 The agency is also responsible for approving or rejecting any applications regarding the cultivation, production and distribution of cannabis and cannabis-based medicines.
 Along with the Military Laboratory of Chemical and Pharmaceutical products, Infarmed sets in place the protocols for product testing and approval.